cruncher/sparky/README.md

 #### input, select and textarea nodes

 Inputs, selects and textareas get 2-way data binding.
-When the model changes, their values are updated.
+When the scope changes, their values are updated.
 And when their values are changed, the scope is updated.

     <form class="user-form" data-model="my-model">